-NEW PRAGUE, Minn. — After this year’s trick-or-treating festivities, nearly 2,000 area elementary students set aside a portion of their candy for deployed American troops.
-As part of the fourth annual Great Halloween Candy Give Back, students gathered 2,102 pounds of treats to donate.
-Volunteers spent 14 hours sorting and boxing candy to be shipped to U.S. troops stationed overseas in conjunction with Operation Gratitude, which annually sends more than 100,000 care packages to U.S. service members and their families.
+NEW PRAGUE, Minn. — After Halloween this year, 2,000 area elementary students set aside a portion of their candy for deployed American troops.
+As part of the fifth annual Great Halloween Candy Give Back, students gathered 1,887 pounds of treats to donate.
+Volunteers contributed 70 combined hours preparing collection bags and sorting and boxing candy to ship to U.S. troops stationed overseas in conjunction with Operation Gratitude, which annually sends more than 100,000 care packages to U.S. service members and their families.

 Mayo Clinic Health System consists of clinics, hospitals and other facilities that serve the health care needs of people in more than 60 communities in Georgia, Iowa, Minnesota and Wisconsin.
 The community-based providers, paired with the resources and expertise of Mayo Clinic, enable patients in the region to receive the highest-quality health care close to home.